Kidney infection (pyelonephritis)

 • generally feeling unwell with flu-like symptoms

 You may have symptoms of a lower urinary tract infection (cystitis) before you get a kidney infection.
-These may include:
+These symptoms may include:

 • needing to pee urgently